Johnmarare/AirBnB_clone/README.md

-# This is a team project for Airbnb website this part is the console part of it
+# This is a team project for Airbnb website this part is the console part of it.
+# The project is part of the ALX curriculum for SWE

 # AirBnB_clone - Console that's in charge of managing the models in a common AirBnB application.
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)